 The Wild Ones group meets at the Menomonee Falls Public Library Tuesdays once a month at 6:30 pm.
 The Wild Ones natural landscape group has a great website regarding backyard habitat programs and has a local chapter in Menomonee Falls.
 Lisa Oddis, Chapter President 414-303-3028.
 The general public is always welcome.
 Contact Lisa Oddis for info 414-303-3028 or Norm Grier at 262-628-4221.
 Email email@example.com.

 Menomonee Falls’ IMBD event is held at the same time at its Arbor Day celebration.
-April 26, 2016 featured a presentation by Arlyn Johnson (black and white coat) at the Village Hall Grounds by the playground.
+May 5, 2017 featured a presentation by Arlyn Johnson at Taylor Park on Appleton Ave.
 During Arlyn’s speech he talked about the Village’s efforts to maintain and grow our forestry actions, habitat preservation and efforts to protect and support migratory bird conservation.
 Tree seedlings are given out to the attendees during the ceremony to plant in their own yards.
+A tree was also planted as part of the event and in conjunction with Arbor Day.